Course Outline

 - Defining Events, Producers, Consumers, and Event Brokers

-- Real-world examples and case studies where Go powers high-performance event systems in public sector environments
+- Real-world examples and case studies where Go powers high-performance event systems for government agencies

 - CAP Theorem & Trade-offs in EDA